Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## isSubrecordBy

-Test whether one `ReadonlyRecord` contains all of the keys and values contained in another `ReadonlyRecord`.
+Check if all the keys and values in one `ReadonlyRecord` are also found in another `ReadonlyRecord`.

 **Signature**